Mr-Un1k0d3r/RedTeamPowershellScripts/README.md

 Run-As.ps1: Run a process as another user (credentials) Get-ProcessList.ps1: List processes, owner and command line arguments Remote-RegisterProtocolHandler.ps1: Use protocol handler to run your command to bypass some detection
+Add-UserLogonScript: Add a logon script to a specific user
 ```

 # Search-EventForUser.ps1 Usage